Chapter 48

 *

 Well: she (Vicki) felt sorry for her (Lesley) but had higher-priority matters on her (Vicki’s) mind that Sunday.
-Uppermost was trying to wheedle some clue from Joss about what she (Joss) was planning for her (Vicki’s again) Sweet Sixteen, slated for Saturday the 4th of March—now less than two weeks away.
+Uppermost was trying to wheedle some clue from Joss about what she (Joss) was planning for her (Vicki’s again) Sweet Sixteen, slated for Saturday the 4th of March—less than two weeks away.
 Joss had assumed responsibility for organizing this after Spacyjane’s party, saying “Crashes in Toyland are all well and good, but we can and will be more spectacular!”

 “Like how?
 And where?”